ldcastell/retail_checkout/architecture.md

 instantiating a DB connection depending on the application configuration.

 The Business logic layer main purpose is to apply all the rules and validations related to the business.
-In this case applying the taxes and generating the receipt when checking out the order.
+In this case applying the taxes and generating the receipt when submitting the order.
 This will allow us to incorporate new business rules without having to change the Data Access Layer or the Presentation layer